 Information about how HMCTS will use telephone and video technology during the coronavirus (COVID-19) outbreak.

-If you’ve been asked to join a hearing by telephone or video during the coronavirus outbreak, check this guide on how to join your hearing
+If you’ve been asked to join a hearing by telephone or video, see our guide on what to expect and how to join your hearing

 Running our courts and tribunals is an essential public service.
 Audio and video technology has long played a part in the justice system and can now provide particular support during the coronavirus outbreak.
 A range of guidance from the senior judiciary encourages the use of telephone and video to support hearings.
 To support this, we have taken urgent steps to increase the capacity of our existing systems, to introduce new capabilities, and to provide guidance to our staff on organising telephone and video-enabled hearings.
 These measures would ordinarily involve extensive testing, training and slow roll-out.
 Given the current, unprecedented, public health emergency, we are prioritising making these capabilities available now, and will continue to improve how we use them as the weeks progress.